 The Trust Units are listed and posted for trading on the TSX under the symbol "AD:UN".
-The following table describes the intraday price range and trading volume of Trust Units (or Alaris Royalty Corp.'s common shares before the date of the Arrangement) for 2020 and for 2021 through March 29, 2021 (source: TMX Money).
+The following table describes the intraday price range and trading volume of Trust Units for 2021 and for 2022 through March 29, 2022 (source: TMX Money).